 † according to Dgtl Infra.

-Parametrix is a Managing General Agent and Lloyd’s Coverholder that underwrites parametric insurance against outages of the cloud, CDNs, or e-commerce platforms.
-Our platform automates risk assessment, provides instant quotes, and delivers payments within days.
-Parametrix continuously monitors a variety of third-party IT services across the globe to collect granular data on service interruptions which is used to assess risk and streamline claims payments.
-We are backed by major A-rated global insurers, and operate from offices in New York, Tel Aviv, London, and Munich.
+Parametrix is a pioneer in the monitoring and modeling of cloud providers and cloud-based services.
+Our platform automates risk assessment, pricing, and modeling of these sophisticated platforms.
+Parametrix continuously monitors a variety of third-party IT services across the globe to collect granular data on service interruptions.
+We generate real-time alerts on outage events, and provide access to valuable data sets.
+As a Managing General Agent and Lloyd’s Coverholder, Parametrix underwrites parametric insurance against outages of the cloud, CDNs, or e-commerce platforms, backed by major A-rated global insurers.
+Parametrix operates from offices in New York, Tel Aviv, London, and Munich.